missionpinball/mpf-docs/index.rst

    You can download PDF, Epub, and HTML versions of these docs.
 Click the "Read the Docs" link in the lower left corner for the links.

+**Note about MPF versions:** The latest released version of MPF is |release|, but the documentation you're reading now is valid for MPF versions |version|.
+See the :doc:`MPF software & documentation versions </versions/understanding>` page for details.

 How the documentation is organized
 ----------------------------------